Thanks for a great summer!

 Camp Colman and Camp Orkila’s eligibility criteria and health screening processes will be updated as needed to minimize, as far as practical, the risk of transmission of Covid-19 occurring at camp.

 The requirements for participants will depend on best practices at that time, as determined by:

 The YMCA of Greater Seattle will comply with all Washington State mandates regarding Covid-19 vaccinations.
-All Y staff are required to be fully vaccinated or have an approved medical or religious exemption for Covid-19 regardless of work location.
+All staff and participants are encouraged to be fully vaccinated and boosted, as available.

 In addition to the programmatic steps outlined above, we continue to develop a comprehensive set of policies and procedures specific to Covid-19.
 Our leadership team has reviewed and will continue to update necessary protocols to comply with, or exceed, governmental guidelines to reduce risk of exposure.
 These include but are not limited to, the following:

 We are being guided by federal, state, and local health officials and working in regular consultation with our partners at the American Camp Association (ACA) and Y-USA to ensure that we have effective protocols in place to successfully run our programs.

 Stay up-to-date on the current COVID-19 situation in Washington, Governor Inslee’s proclamations, symptoms, how it spreads, and how and when people should get tested.
 See the Washington State Department of Health's Frequently Asked Questions for more information.